Cybersecurity: A Business Essential in Today's Digital Age

 Small and mid-sized businesses with valuable data

+Why?
+Because these organizations often have valuable information but limited protection.
 Ransomware attacks, phishing scams, and data breaches are now automated, scalable, and increasingly sophisticated.
 Attackers don’t need to “break in” manually anymore—they cast wide nets and wait for vulnerabilities.

 The Cost of “Good Enough” Security